-NLBMDA and the lumber and building material industry understand the need to reasonably ensure the safety and health of our customers, homeowners, and contractors.
+NLBMDA and the lumber and building material industry understands the need to reasonably ensure the safety and health of our customers, homeowners, and contractors.
 Moreover, we are concerned about the increased use of "sue and settle" tactics that circumvent the traditional rulemaking process and force overly burdensome regulations onto businesses.
 Unfortunately, federal agencies have undertaken aggressive rulemakings that over-regulate our businesses with little or no demonstrated health benefits.

-For example, the Environmental Protection Agency's rush to promulgate and enforce the Lead: Renovation,

-Repair and Painting (RRP) Rule in 2010 significantly hampered the lumber and building material industry.
-Lack of training opportunities, unreasonable requirements such as the removal of the "Opt Out" clause after the rule took effect, and lack of accurate test kits have all severely impacted dealers, whether they have installed sales operations or not.
+For example, the Environmental Protection Agency's rush to promulgate and enforce the Lead Renovation, Repair and Painting (RRP) Rule in 2010 significantly hampered the lumber and building material industry.
+Lack of training opportunities, unreasonable requirements such as the removal of the "Opt Out" clause after the rule took effect, and a lack of accurate test kits have all severely impacted dealers, whether they have installed sales operations or not.
 Dealers lost business at a time when the economy most needed home remodeling to help add jobs and economic activity.
-Dealers were also forced to educate their customers about the Rule in the absence of adequate education by the EPA.
-Moreover, the Agency's failure to identify accurate test kits to comply with the Rule exposes building material dealers to undue liability.
-NLBMDA continues to monitor implementation of the RRP Rule to ensure that the impacts on the lumber and building material industry and home remodeling sector are considered.
+Dealers were also forced to educate their customers about the RRP Rule in the absence of adequate education by the EPA.
+Moreover, EPA's failure to identify accurate test kits that comply with the RRP Rule exposes building material dealers to undue liability.
+NLBMDA continues to monitor implementation of the RRP Rule to ensure that the impacts on the lumber and building material industry and home remodeling sector are considered and addressed.
 NLBMDA will also work with the appropriate oversight committees to seek legislative assistance when needed to reduce the compliance burden on the industry.

-- NLBMDA will work with Congress to reduce the regulatory compliance burden posed by existing and proposed regulations on the lumber and building material industry. - NLBMDA supports restoring the "Opt-Out" clause to the Lead: Renovation, Repair and Painting Rule and believes EPA should renew its efforts to identify a lead-paint test kit that meets the RRP Rule's standard for false positives, and suspend enforcement of the rule until a test kit meeting the false positive standard is identified and commercially-available. - NLBMDA opposes "sue and settle" tactics that circumvent the traditional rulemaking process while imposing significant economic costs on businesses.
+- NLBMDA will work with Congress to reduce the regulatory compliance burden posed by existing and proposed regulations on the lumber and building material industry. - NLBMDA supports restoring the "Opt-Out" clause to the Lead Renovation, Repair and

+Painting Rule and believes EPA should renew its efforts to identify a lead-paint test kit that meets the RRP Rule's standard for false positives, and suspend enforcement of the rule until a test kit meeting the false positive standard is identified and commercially-available.